hendog993/ASHRAE_Project/README.md

 3. Digital Temperature in Celsius
 4. Digital Humidity in percentage.

+How to code is organized:
+master.ino : This holds the void setup() and void loop() functions.
+Bread.ino  : Holds the functions.

 Ideas:
 - Make error messages
 - Better equipment
 - Change formatting with DHT with "Temp = 22 {}{}" , where {}{} are errors/blocks.
+- Create custom void function to print to the LCD.